ASIC warns fast-growing private credit sector to lift standards or prepare for regulatory intervention

 Corporate cop ASIC has fired a warning shot across Australia’s private credit sector, declaring it must lift standards or prepare for regulatory intervention in a thunderbolt new report released on Monday.

-The warning comes as leading finance experts expressed concerns that less-sophisticated retail investors underestimate the risk of capital losses in what is now a $200 billion sector, as they’re seduced by the high-yields marketed, industry jargon, and stable short-term returns.
+The warning comes as leading finance experts expressed concerns that less-sophisticated retail investors underestimate the risk of capital losses in what’s now a $200 billion sector, as they’re seduced by the high-yields and illusion of limited risk.

 Sign up to The Nightly's newsletters.